cyyeh/react-basics/README.md

 3. Display output in React with a Component's render method
 4. Set properties on React Component
 5. Manage React Component State with `setState`
+6. Use React Components as children for other components